Demographics of Sweden: Migration

 Prior to World War II, emigrants generally outnumbered immigrants.
 Since then, net migration has been positive with many immigrants coming to Sweden from the 1970s through today.

 Emigration

-Between 1820 and 1930, approximately 1.3 million Swedes, a third of the country's population at the time, emigrated to North America, and most of them to the United States.
+Between 1820 and 1930, approximately 1.3 million Swedes, 20% of the male population and 15% of the female population at the time, emigrated to North America, and most of them to the United States.
 There are more than 4.4 million Swedish Americans according to a 2006 US Census Bureau estimate.
 In Canada, the community of Swedish ancestry is 330,000 strong.

 Immigration

 Increases (1984–2014) of asylum in Sweden by origin Data source (Swedish government).

 The demographic profile of Sweden has altered considerably due to immigration patterns since the 1970s.
 As of 2020, Statistics Sweden reported that around 2,686,040 or 25.9% of the inhabitants of Sweden were from a foreign background: that is, each such person either had been born abroad or had been born in Sweden to two parents who themselves had both been born abroad.
 Also taking into account people with only one parent born abroad, this number increases to one third (33.5%).

 Additionally, the birth rate among immigrant women after arriving in Sweden is somewhat higher than among ethnic Swedes.
 Taking into account the fact that immigrant women have on average fewer children than Swedish women of comparable age, however, the difference in total birth rate is only 0.1 children more if the woman is foreign born – with the disclaimer that some women may have children not immigrating to and not reported in Sweden, who are thus not included in the statistics.